Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Localized eigenstates

-Note that for each eigenvector, the amplitudes of the sites on each generation lower than the first are equal to each other, and hence we can use the same trick by Ref.~\cite{Mahan01} to find all the amplitudes of the eigenvectors in the younger generations.
+and for the subscript $1\le n \le n_1-1$, where $\theta_{1}\coloneqq2\pi/n_{1}$.
+Note that for each eigenvector, the amplitudes of the sites on each generation lower than the first are equal to each other, and hence we can use the same trick by Ref.~\cite{Mahan01} to find all the amplitudes of the eigenvectors in the younger generations after diagonalizing an $N\times N$ effective Hamiltonian in a subspace, and hence the superscript $s$ takes the values in the range $1\le s\le N$.
 We can also prove the non-negativity of the imaginary parts of all complex eigenvalues in the same manner as in Eq.~\eqref{eq350} or by Bendixon's theorem~\cite{loghin2006bounds}.

 As we described at the end of Sec.~\ref{sec2}, all the localized states given in the present section amount to the number $\ntot-(N+1)$, while the total number of eigenstates is $\ntot$.
-We show in the next section~\ref{sec4} that the remaining $(N+1)$ pieces of eigenstates have amplitudes at the origin site and hence do contribute to the quantum transport from the peripheral site to the origin site.
+We show in the next section~\ref{sec4} that the remaining $(N+1)$ pieces of eigenstates have amplitudes at the origin site and hence do contribute to the quantum transport from the peripheral sites to the origin site.
 In these extended eigenvectors, the amplitudes of the sites of each generation, even of the first generation, must be equal to each other.